Andor has carved out a distinctive place in Star Wars by refusing easy grandeur.

 These scenes matter because they widen the episode’s study of rebellion beyond Ghorman street politics.
 Luthen and Kleya occupy a more polished front in the war, one built from coded messages, gallery spaces, access, and nerves of steel.
 Yet the pressure on them is the same pressure facing Cassian on Ghorman.
 Networks survive on trust, timing, and invisibility.
 One wrong movement, one suspicion, one badly handled moment, and the whole structure can collapse.

 Kleya’s response is especially telling.
 She is precise, calm, and more measured than Luthen.
 Where he often radiates forceful urgency, she leans toward preservation, surgical adjustment, and quiet damage control.
-The tension between them is subtle, but it is there.
-Not conflict exactly.
-More like friction between two people who are equally committed, but increasingly shaped by different instincts.
+The tension between them is subtle.
+It feels like friction between two people who are equally committed, yet increasingly shaped by different instincts.

 That makes Kleya one of Andor’s most underrated strategic minds.
 The series has long suggested that Luthen may be the visible architect of this early rebellion, but Episode 5 reminds us that he is not its only intelligence.
 Kleya is not merely assisting him.
 She is often stabilizing him.
 As the rebellion becomes more complex, that distinction feels increasingly important.

 Trust is the knife-edge of the whole episode.
 Cassian must pretend to trust people he barely knows.
 The Ghorman Front must trust a stranger because they have little choice.
 Syril weaponizes trust in order to betray.
-Luthen and Kleya depend on trust but are wise enough to know it can never be absolute.
+Luthen and Kleya depend on trust while knowing it can never be absolute.
 Even the episode’s title works this way.
 “I Have Friends Everywhere” sounds reassuring on the surface, but in Andor friendship is rarely simple comfort.
 It is access.
 It is leverage.
 It is a survival mechanism.
 It is also a liability.

 That thematic thread gives the episode unusual depth.
-This is not just a chapter about infiltration.
-It is about the emotional cost of building political connection in a world where any connection can be exploited.
+This is a chapter about infiltration, and it is also about the emotional cost of building political connection in a world where any connection can be exploited.
 Andor has always understood that rebellion is not born from a single pure feeling.
 It comes from grief, anger, opportunism, principle, trauma, and need.
 Episode 5 lets all of those motives sit in the same frame.

 The Ghorman Front embodies that complexity well.
 Their resistance is real.
 Their idealism is real too.
 They are not fools, but they are unseasoned, and Andor refuses to sentimentalize that.
 Passion alone is not enough.
 Their movement still carries the dangerous energy of people who think being right will somehow protect them from being watched, infiltrated, and used.
 Cassian knows better.
 So does Syril.
 So does Dedra.
 That imbalance is what makes Ghorman feel doomed and vital at the same time.

-The lore around Ghorman deepens the review even further.
-The episode continues canon’s rehabilitation of the “Tarkin Massacre,” long associated in Legends with the Ghorman atrocity.
+The lore around Ghorman deepens the episode further.
+The story continues canon’s rehabilitation of the “Tarkin Massacre,” long associated in Legends with the Ghorman atrocity.
 That history gives the planet a scar older than the immediate plot.
 When Cassian hears from the bellhop Thela that his father died in the massacre, the show collapses abstract politics into intimate grief.
 Ghorman is not merely a strategic site on the map.
 It is a place where Imperial violence has already imprinted itself on memory.

 That is one reason the planet works so well as a setting.
 Ghorman carries elegance, industry, and culture, but also historical injury.
 The Empire is not just occupying territory there.
 It is pressing on a bruise.
 Every act of surveillance and manipulation in Episode 5 lands harder because the people of Ghorman are already living in the afterimage of state brutality.

-Andor is also smart enough to keep enriching the world with smaller pieces of connective tissue.
+The episode also keeps enriching the world with smaller pieces of connective tissue.
 References to Corellia, Ryloth, Morlana One, the Rimma Trade Route, and Grand Vizier Mas Amedda widen the sense of galactic scale.
 Podraces flicker in the background.
 The Senate dome glows on the Coruscant skyline.
 Black-accented X-wings evoke Saw’s militant sphere.
 Even Cassian’s fake ID voiceover, supplied by Sam Witwer of Darth Maul fame, becomes another sly layer in the show’s worldbuilding.
-None of these touches overwhelm the drama.
-They enrich it.

 Seen in season context, the episode plays an essential middle-game role.
 The first three episodes established displacement, pressure, and the first movement of broader conspiracy.
 Episode 4 brought Cassian to Ghorman and tightened the occupation dynamic.
 Episode 5 then uses that setup to sharpen the show’s central questions.
 Who can be trusted.
 What kind of rebellion is emerging.
 How easily can idealism be infiltrated.
 What happens when ambition, surveillance, and fragile hope all occupy the same space.